chrisrusselljr/blog/content/posts/ipfs-gateway.md

 One of the last steps of an NFT project is genrating and hosting the images and metadata of each token.

 Most commonly, NFT assets are stored in IPFS (Inter Planetary File System).
+[IPFS](docs.ipfs.io)

-[IPFS](docs.ipfs.io) (InterPlanetary File System) is an open source, peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS is an open source, peer-to-peer network for storing and sharing data in a distributed file system.

 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

 An IPFS Gateway resolves access to any requested IPFS content identifier, allowing browsers and applications access to IPFS content.

 A common situation is that you want to give public access to your data stored on your privately operated IPFS nodes.

 Using a distributes IPFS allows for your project's data easy to share, harder to hack or censor, and faster to retrieve.

 Plus, it makes data immutable, which means that once the data is pinned, it can’t be changed.

-While there are a number of paid IPFS-hosting services available, hosting youir own gateway will allow your NFT’s metadata to be shared at faster and at a much lower cost (since no servers are involved).
+While there are a number of paid IPFS-hosting services available, hosting youir own gateway will allow your NFT’s metadata to be shared at faster and at a much lower cost than paid services (since no servers are involved).

 Other benefits to hosting your own private gateway include:

-## Pros
 - Full control over your data and custome experience.
 - Lower cost than using a paid service for our bandwidth needs
 - Flexibility to adjust storage to suit performance needs (CPU, RAM, memory)